This Privacy Notice is addressed to:

 - conducting audits and defending litigation.

-We do not process personal data unless we have a proper legal basis which include:
+We do not process personal information unless we have a proper legal basis which include:

 - your prior consent;